-I was, as mentioned, seven years old— a wide eyed, blond haired, part-time brat, full-time dreamer, bursting with stories.
-I was always someone else and somewhere else.
+That was me at seven years old—part-time brat, full-time dreamer, always someone else and somewhere else.

-In my (sometimes-very-Dilbert-esque) corporate world, I often find myself wishing for more places online that celebrated stories and talked about them meaningfully.
+I often find myself wishing for more places online that celebrated stories and talked about them meaningfully.
 Because for some of us, stories are so much more than entertainment.
-Then I figured – why not create a place like that myself?
-So A Crack in the Fourth Wall was born.
+So I figured – why not create a place like that myself?
+A Crack in the Fourth Wall was born.

 This blog is a place for me to talk about story—the stories I write, the stories I read—how story is created, and how it impacts our lives.
 Join me on this journey.